kaustubhhiware/NotiFyre/README.md

 # Why this
 I had to reinstall Ubuntu quite a number of times thanks to how awesome Windows messed up my laptop.
 This script seeks to help anyone who multi-tasks, or does not constantly check their terminals. [ntfy](https://github.com/dschep/ntfy) wasn't consistent always, so made this.

+Tested on fresh install of Ubuntu 16.04, and on Arch Linux.
+Ubuntu 14 may require [Slick.ogg](Slick.ogg) whose path must be changed before usage.

 # Not working/ Message not displayed
 check if notify-osd is working with this - `notify-send "hi"`